Questions and Answers about Revelation

 When was Revelation fulfilled?

 ANSWER: While Revelation is a timeless book with universal application (Revelation 5:9; 7:9; 10:11; 13:7; 14:6), over 30 passages demand its imminent fulfillment.
 Our interpretation is arbitrary and inconsistent if we ignore the time statements given in the book itself.
-From the very beginning to the very end we see such statements as “MUST SHORTLY TAKE PLACE,” “SOON,” “NEAR,” and “ABOUT TO HAPPEN.”
+From the very beginning in chapter 1 to the very end in chapter 22, we see such statements as “MUST SHORTLY TAKE PLACE,” “SOON,” “NEAR,” and “ABOUT TO HAPPEN.”
 So, if Revelation is an inspired book, we must look for first-century solutions to its fulfillment.
 God can tell time.
 He does not deceive.
-Here’s a list of all 30 passages that directly or indirectly point to a first-century fulfillment:
+(See Every Eye Will See Him.)

 Who is the Harlot Babylon?